spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Entity

-Entities equate to replicated [TODO: remember to add “replicated” in other docs] Actors in Unreal.
+Entities equate to replicated Actors in Unreal.
 They are the network-enabled objects that you place or that are spawned into your [SpatialOS world](#spatialos-world).
 Entities are made up of a collection of [SpatialOS components](#spatialos-component).

 All of the data that you want the [SpatialOS Runtime](#spatialos-runtime) to store in the [SpatialOS Runtime](#spatialos-runtime), and [worker instances](#worker-types-and-worker-instances) to make updates to and receive updates about, is associated with entities, specifically one type of their constituent components.

 ### Game world

->Not to be confused with [SpatialOS world](#spatialos-world).
+> Not to be confused with [SpatialOS world](#spatialos-world).

 Everything in your Unreal game that a player can see or interact with.